MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

  Enables you to set filters on breakpoints so that they will affect only specific processes, threads, or computers.

  **Enable the exception assistant**
  For managed code only.
 Managed exceptions open the  exception assistant dialog box.
-See [Exception Assistant](../Topic/Exception%20Assistant.md).

  **Unwind the call stack on unhandled exceptions**
  Causes the **Call Stack** window to roll back the call stack to the point before the unhandled exception occurred.